MasterIsuru/dynamic-validation-app/README.md

   - Value / regex
   - Validation message
 #### String type
-- For the **string** type, user can enter regex as an input.
+- Using the **string** type, user can enter regex as an input.
 So the following criteria will be covered using suitable regular expressions.
   - The input must begin with a capital letter.
   - The input must match a specific pattern (e.g., an email format).
   - The input must not contain any special characters.